-Motivated by the current (2011) political climate in Wisconsin it seems reasonable to devote some time and effort to comment on issues and some of the hyperbola.
+Motivated by the current (2011) political climate in Wisconsin it seems reasonable to devote some time and effort to comment on issues and some of the hyperbole.
 So we in the public should do what we can to help focus "journalists" on delineating real facts versus spin.
 If you accept the spin you do not understand the policy implications.

 Police car mounted license plate readers collect date, time and location information and are used by law enforcement around the country to help catch criminals.
 But when Minneapolis Star Tribune reporter Eric Roper filed a Freedom of Information request for information on his own car, he got a lot more than he bargained for.
 In a segment that originally aired in August of 2012, Bob talks to Roper about how Minneapolis police and agencies across the country deal with this potentially sensitive location information.